| Blue Ridge Journal |

 "That's it.
 Be kind."

 – Well, look; how about heaven and hell and all that stuff?
-How about eternal life, and rewards
+How about eternal life, and rewards and punishment and all that?
+We need some encouragement to "be kind to each other".

-and punishment and all that?
-We need some encouragement to "be kind to each other"."All right, I was afraid of that (orig: "jeg fryktet det").
+"All right, I was afraid of that.
 You want life after death.
 Well, I'll give it to you, if it'll help.
 But not eternal, you understand.
 Just as long as I'm around.
 And nobody knows how long that'll be.
 As far as I know, someone created me, and who knows where it ends.
 Hey, there's an issue that ought to keep your theologians busy!
-But anyway, here's my rule.
-You get to come to my place after death if you're not a jerk (orig: "en tufs")."
+But anyway, this'll be my rule: You get to come to my place after death if you're not a jerk (orig: "en tufs")."

 – "If you're not a jerk??"
 How do we know who's a jerk?